N3TWORK/ellie/README.md

 - `BASE_URL` to contain the https:// based URL that points to your deployment.
 No trailing slash.
 - `DOOR_UNLOCK_DIGITS` to contain the digit or digits you key in on a phone to unlock the door when called from the callbox.
 - `SLACK_CHANNEL` to contain the #channel name for where the slack notifications should be sent for callbox activity.
+- `TWILIO_MAX_HOLD_DURATION` Number of seconds before forwarding call to the `TWILIO_FALLBACK_NUMBER`.
+- `TWILIO_FALLBACK_NUMBER` Phone number to forward the call to if no one handles the call from the Slack message by the timeout.
+If not specified, the call will be disconnected after the timeout.

 ### Test It Out!
 Have someone call your phone number from a phone.
 It should be answered and they will be placed on hold.